-If you are looking to induce lactation rather than relactate, in order to breastfeed a baby born by surrogate or an adopted baby, see this article.
+If you are looking to induce lactation (in order to breastfeed a baby born by surrogate or an adopted baby), rather than to relactate, see this article.

 It is possible to start breastfeeding again even after you have stopped for several weeks or months